Self-Publishing Fiction? Try Nonfiction Writing

 Starting a blog is a logical, independent step for any writer.

 I write fiction, and I have a couple of blogs.
 Both of these activities involve a lot of writing.
 From them, I make money.
-So for me, self-publishing is more than only one route for making money online.
+So, for me, self-publishing is more than just one route to earning an income.

-Trying to get on Amazon’s bestseller lists is the way to make money from fiction,
+Trying to get on Amazon’s bestseller lists is the only way to make money from fiction,

 Like any writer who is self-publishing fiction, I know that making a livable income from fiction is probably fiction in itself.